 After several unsuccessful attempts to bring it online, it appears to be a hardware failure.

-Now he has to quickly perform a restore on another server until the maintenance team takes care off the damage server.
+Now he has to quickly performer restore on another server until the maintenance team takes care off the damage server.

-John decides to restore to a regular machine as a quick work around to minimize downtime
+John decides to restore toe a regular machine as a quick work around to minimize downtime

 after restoring, the computer refuses to boot.

-These drivers get included in the back of image.
+These drivers get included in the pack of image

-So John is as down as it's been loving servant.
-But he's learned a valuable thing.
+So John is as down as it's been Lovat servant, but he's learned a valuable thing.

 What a waste of processing power, he thinks to himself.

-Application isolation comes at a cost, which is the underutilization off computing resources.
+Application isolation comes at a cost, which is the under utilisation off computing resources.